 After you have successfully configured Exchange connectors, you can view the status of the connections and the last successful synchronization attempt.
 To validate the Exchange connector connections:

 - On the Intune Dashboard, choose On-premises access.

 - Under Setup, select Exchange ActiveSync connectors to verify the connection status for each Exchange connector.

 You can also check the time and date of the last successful synchronization attempt. -->

 System Center Operations Manager management pack

-Beginning with the Intune 1710 release, you can use the SCOM management pack for Exchange connector and Intune.
+Beginning with the Intune 1710 release, you can use the Operations Manager management pack for Exchange connector and Intune.
 This gives you different ways of monitoring the Exchange connector when you need to troubleshoot issues.

 Manually force a quick sync or full sync

-An on-premises Exchange connector automatically synchronizes EAS and Intune device records on a regular basis.
+An on-premises Exchange connector automatically synchronizes EAS and Intune device records regularly.
 If the compliance status of a device changes, the automatic sync process regularly updates records so that device access can be blocked or allowed accordingly.

 Quick sync occurs regularly, several times a day.
 A quick sync retrieves device information for Intune-licensed and on-premises Exchange Conditional Access-targeted users that have changed since the last sync.